RaivoKoot/Video-Dataset-Loading-Pytorch/EPIC-KITCHENS-100/README.md

 annotations.

 ### 3. Done
 That's it!
-You should then have a folder on your disk `RGB` that contains all videos in individual RGB frames, and the two annotation files.
-This is all you need to use VideoFrameDataset and start training on EPIC-KITCHENS-100!
+You now have all you need to use VideoFrameDataset and start training on EPIC-KITCHENS-100:
+- two annotation text files
+- a folder called `RGB` that contains the frames of all videos